charlesBerti/hello-docker-k8s/k8s/README.md

 - `kubectl --namespace=NAMESPACE_ID get pods`: execute CMD within 1 namespace

 ## Pod
-Atomic unit in k8s, it encapsulates 1 or N application container, storage resources, a unique IP address, *it always runs on 1 node*, [example](pod.yml).
+Atomic unit in k8s, *it always runs on 1 node*, [example](pod.yml).
 - computing: 1 or N containers, but the number of containers within 1 pod is fixed
-- storage: all containers in 1 pod have the same mount point, can access the same shared volumes
+- storage: all containers in 1 pod have the same mount point, can access the same shared volume
 - networking: all the containers in 1 pod use a unique IP address, communicate with one another using `localhost`
+- scalability: increase or decrease the number of pods

 ### CMD
 - `kubectl get pods`: list pods
 - `kubectl describe pods`: describe pods
+- `kubeclt create -f $POD_ID.yml`: create pod
+- `kubectl delete -f $POD_ID.yml` or `kubectl delete pod $POD_ID`: delete pod
 - `kubectl exec $POD_ID CMD -c $CONTAINTER_ID`: run a cmd the container of the pod
-  - `kubectl exec $POD_ID env`: specify environment variables
+  - `kubectl exec $POD_ID env`: list environment variables in the pod
   - `kubectl exec -ti $POD_ID bash`: launch a `bash`
   - `kubectl exec -ti $POD_ID curl localhost:8080`: internal access

-## Replica Set
+## ReplicaSet
-controls a group of replicated pods for scalability
+ReplicaSet ensures a fixed number of running pods through selector which is the next generation of ReplicaController.
+*It is recommended to be replaced by Deployment.*

+### CMD
+- `kubectl create -t $REPLICASET_ID`: create replicaset
+- `kubectl get replicasets`: list replicasets
+- `kubectl delete replicasets $REPLICASET_ID`: delete replicaset

 ## Deployment
+Deployment changes the actual state to the desired state at a controlled rate.
-manage N pods through a ReplicaSet, describes and manages a desired state, [example](deployment.yml)
+It manages N pods through a ReplicaSet, [example](deployment.yml).
 - docker image update
   - rolling update: create a new deploy to increase and decrease the old one
 - scaling: change the number of pod replicas in a deployment.